dram-image1

 David Gonzalez, Apprentice Instructor

 David studied mathematics at Stanford University and is now a graduate student at University of California, Berkeley.
 He enjoys talking and thinking about the foundations of mathematics, logic, language and computation.
 A big step in his mathematical journey was attending MathILy in 2014.
 When not doing math, he enjoys hiking (really being outside in general) and watching the very worst movies in existence (and occasionally watching good ones too).
-He was an Apprentice Instructor in 2022.
+He was an Apprentice Instructor in 2022, 2023, and 2024.

 David